fivetran/dbt_jira_source/README.md

 vars:
   jira_source:
-    using_sprints: false   # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
+    jira_using_sprints: false   # Disable if you do not have the sprint table, or if you do not want sprint related metrics reported
 ```